mingchia-andy-liu/sudoku/README.md

 NGINX folder contains all the files needed for the NGINX container to run.
 [Read more about it here](nginx/README.md).

 ### server
 Server folder contains all the API server files.
-This containers acts like a API contains which separate from the UI and assets.
+This container acts like a API contains which separate from the UI and assets.
 [Read more about it here](server/README.md).

 ### src
 Src folder has all the client logic which includes JS, HTML, and assets.
 [Read more about it here](src/README.md).